-I think Bhutan was by far one of my most exotic and memorable trips that I have taken.
+Bhutan was by far one of my most exotic and memorable trips that I have taken.
 This is a small, landlocked country bounded by Tibet to the North and Northwest and the rest by India.
 To the East is the state of Arunachal Pradesh, to the South, Assam and West Bengal and to the West Sikkim.
 A range of high Himalayan peaks divides Bhutan and Tibet.

-One more thing, Druk Airways, the only carrier into Paro, offers flights from Bangkok, Kathmandu Nepal, Delhi and Calcutta India.
+One more thing, Druk Airways, the only carrier into Paro, offers flights from Bangkok, Kathmandu Nepal, Doha Qatar, Delhi and Calcutta India.
 You can also now fly from Singapore.
-The planes are generally small, though they did add two airbus jets, so make sure to book your flights early.
-I went in and out of Bangkok which is the recommended airport.
+The five planes are generally Airbus jets, I went in and out of Bangkok which is the recommended airport.
 Since I was there, Bhutan Airlines has also started service.

 Be aware that most people speak English due to the fact that it is used in the schools, however, Dzongkha, a Sino-Tibetan language, is spoken by over half a million people in Bhutan.
 It is the sole official and national language of the Kingdom of Bhutan.
 The Tibetan alphabet is used to write Dzongkha.
 The Ngultrum is the national currency.